 - We have been successful in obtaining a meeting with the minister’s office and had the opportunity to express our concerns and potential actions they can take to improve E-waste recycling in WA and potentially ban it from the landfill.

-- We launched our Newsletter and created videos to show you all the amazing things we do.
+- In December, we launched our Newsletter and created videos to show you all the amazing things we do.

 - And last, but not least.
 Our contribution to various charities was the most significant yet:

 - We donated 20 computers & 5 iPads to Nakor Tep Hospital in Cambodia.

 - In September 2018 we established an official partnership with the International Schools Partnership in Uganda.
 As such Total Green have committed to the ongoing support of the ‘Keep a kid in school’ program.
 With your support, we will be donating $1 for every laptop that we refurbish through our office IT recycling service.
 In the last 4 months of 2018, we were very proud to donate $864 to ISP to support the great work they are doing in Uganda.
 This important donation represents wages for teachers, food and basic essentials for kids to attend remote village schools with the help of ISP outreach programs.